 This is a combination of your diet, sleep habits, and whether you consume alcohol or smoke.
 Like any health check, letting your trichologist know all the details means they can provide you with the correct treatment.

 Having a good hair care routine and treating your hair gently works wonders.
 Your trichologist needs to know how you currently care for your hair, including regular treatments or styling.
 This will enable them to advise you on ways to improve your hair quality and scalp condition at home, helping to prevent damage.

 Blood gives a lot of information about what is going on in your body.
 Crucial blood tests may determine what is causing your scalp discomfort and hair loss.

 Your trichologist will also occasionally run hormonal tests.
-Pattern baldness (and some other types of hair loss) are caused by elevated levels of the hormone dihydrotestosterone (DHT_.
+Pattern baldness (and some other types of hair loss) is caused by elevated levels of the hormone dihydrotestosterone (DHT).
 That means hormone tests can also establish a reason for your hair loss.

 Your trichologist and their assistant will take time (usually around 40-50 minutes) to thoroughly examine your hair and scalp.
 This initial consultation helps your trichologist ascertain scalp conditions and possible irritations and analyse what may be causing your hair loss or scalp issues.
 Your hair can provide your trichologist with many tell-tell signs of underlying conditions contributing to hair loss.

 Booking a consultation to discuss your hair loss can feel like a big step to take.
 If you’re considering a hair transplant, make sure you’re prepared for your consultation by finding out what to expect at your first hair transplant consultation.